Graduate Assistants - Terms of Appointment

 A GA is provided a salary on a monthly basis as compensation for the service that has been provided.
 The salary is not directly dependent on the actual number of hours worked each month, but rather is paid for satisfactory performance of professional responsibilities as required by the Department Chair or program Director.
 However, as a guideline, the following formula can be used.
 Each term is 13 weeks.
 13 weeks/term x 40 hours/week x .3 FTE = approximately 156 hours/term.
 If students are teaching assistants and do not work during vacation, they would work about 15 hours per week; if they work the entire term, they would work about 12 hours per week (156 hours/13 weeks = 12 hours per week).
 Term dates are defined as follows: Fall term, September 16 - December 15; Winter term, December 16 - March 15; Spring term, March 16 - June 15; Summer term, June 15 - September 15.

 Termination of Appointment

 All appointments are made for a specific period of time (e.g., one term, 9 months, 12 months).
 Reappointment is not automatic, must be considered on a competitive basis, and is based upon an evaluation of the student's academic progress and performance as a graduate assistant.
-An appointment may be terminated at any time if the services provided by the GA are judged unsatisfactory or unnecessary.
-Termination of the appointment is not subject to the administrative rules of the Oregon State Board of Higher Education and/or Portland State University.
+An appointment may be terminated at any time at the discretion of the University.